cossacklabs/themis/README.md

 # Themis Server

-If you'd like to experiment with Themis in more interactive environment, check out [Themis Server](https://themis.cossacklabs.com), interactive debugging environment for Themis.
+If you'd like to experiment with Themis in a more interactive environment, check out [Themis Server](https://themis.cossacklabs.com), interactive debugging environment for Themis.

 # Documentation

-[Project's github wiki](https://www.github.com/cossacklabs/themis/wiki) contains ever-evolving official documentation, which contains everything from how to use it to ways to contribute to it, with a brief explanation of cryptosystems and architecture behind main Themis library in between.
+[Project's GitHub Wiki](https://www.github.com/cossacklabs/themis/wiki) contains the ever-evolving official documentation, which contains everything from use-cases to contribution guidelines, with a brief explanation of cryptosystems and architecture behind the main Themis library sandwiched in.

 # Communication